Exploring South America: Planning a Trip to the Galapagos and Machu Picchu

 Scott Dunn Private Travel Specialist Hannah Dawson says:

 “Peru is a country bursting with stunning scenery, colour, and culture - not forgetting one of the most iconic world wonders.
 It’s just full of diverse experiences and fascinating history.
 Then, add in the Galapagos for the ultimate trip of a lifetime discovering the incredible underwater world, walking around ruins, exploring lava fields, or meeting playful sea lions and giant turtles.
 No day is the same.
 Every day will feel like waking up on a new island with drastic landscapes set under beautiful starry skies; suddenly you are in a whole other world.”

 If you want even more inspiration, take a look at our guide on everything you need to know about the Galapagos islands.

 Luxury Tours of the Galapagos and Machu Picchu

-Eager for a Machu Picchu and Galapagos tour that encompasses the best of both destinations, as well as luxurious touches like a private, local guide?
+Keen for a Machu Picchu and Galapagos tour that encompasses the best of both destinations, as well as luxurious touches like a private, local guide?
 Try our expert-led Ultimate Peru and Galapagos tour.

-This comprehensive tour is 15 nights long and blends authenticity with luxury for an unforgettable vacation.
+This comprehensive tour is 15 nights long and blends authenticity with luxury for an unforgettable holiday.
 Enjoy experiences such as up-close underwater encounters with some of the Galapagos’ incredible marine life and excursions through Inca ruins, led by an expert, local guide.